GamingNJncos/BLE-3D-Saturn-Public/README.md

   - It is *extremely* important that you check the polarity on your battery jack is oriented correctly.
 There is 0 polarity protection.
 The charging circuit WILL fry if you plug it in and it's backwards.

  - ## Powering Down ##
   - Due to the design of the adafruit feather (esp32) there is no formal power switch.
-You either need to solder a physical switch on to the battery, or unplug it.
+  - You must either solder a physical switch on to the battery, **or** unplug it.
 This is not always easy with the JST connector used so be careful.

   - ## Charging ##
    - Another unfortunate aspect of the power circuit design on the feather is that the device must be powered on to charge.
-There is no "charging mode" so anytime the controller needs to charge it will be broadcasting.
-Deep sleep is the best solution for this long term but there are reassons it's not included just yet.
+   - There is no "charging mode" so anytime the controller needs to charge it will be broadcasting.
+   - Deep sleep is the best solution for this long term but there are reassons it's not included just yet.

   - ## Missing Trigger ##
    - In windows if you go to look at the button inputs in joy.cpl the right trigger is not displayed.
-The trigger is there, but you have to use another pad tester to "see it".
-If your trigger is not shown like this image, that's expected and appears to be a problem with joy.cpl in particular.
+   - The trigger is there, but you have to use another pad tester to "see it".
-  - The picture below *is the expected behavior*
+  - The picture below *is the expected behavior* and appears to be a problem with joy.cpl in particular.
 	<BR><img src="https://i.imgur.com/XALRnzy.png" height="400"/> <BR> <BR>